 Rear-facing: I didn’t have any problems installing the Radian rf in either of my vehicles using either LATCH or the vehicle seatbelt.
 The angle was good, not overly reclined, and installation was tight.
 The Radian installs at one angle rf: the carseat must be installed with the recline foot attached and no noodles are allowed.
 Some older rf kids find this to be too reclined and Diono has a solution.
 The Angle Adjuster “wedge” sits just behind the recline foot and boosts the back of the Radian up so the child is sitting more upright.
-Because it does alter the angle more upright, Diono specifies that it must be used rf with children older than 1 year.
+Because it does alter the angle more upright, Diono specifies that your child should have good head control (like an 8 month old would).
 A benefit of a more upright angle is two-fold: the bigger child is less likely to ramp up the carseat in a frontal crash and parents will be able to move the front seat back so their knees aren’t jammed into the dashboard.
-An Angle Adjuster wasn’t available for me to evaluate for this review, so as soon as it’s available, we’ll be sure to let you know.
+The Angle Adjuster does save some serious space—several inches worth—so if your Radian has you jammed up in the front seat, it’s money well-spent.

 Forward-facing: Here’s where I was nervous about the fit in the vehicle.
 The ff belt path on the Radian is pretty low, in part because there’s no base.
 In the past I’ve found the seatbelt latchplate tends to hit the edge of the ff belt path and that can cause problems with getting the seatbelt tight.
 If you can’t twist the buckle down to move the latchplate down a bit, a tight installation may elude you.
 I was able to twist my buckle stalks in my MDX and reposition the latchplate, which made installation a breeze.
 It’s not pretty to look at, but it’s very tight.
 Some folks find that reclining the base changes the angle of the belt path just enough for a successful install.
 I didn’t have to do that in either the MDX or the RX330.
 The open belt path behind the cover means that you have easy access to either the seatbelt or the LATCH strap to pull tight.